dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 > [!NOTE]
 > Component parameters can only receive query parameter values in routable components with an [`@page`](xref:mvc/views/razor#page) directive.
 >
 > Only routable components directly receive query parameters in order to avoid subverting top-down information flow and to make parameter processing order clear, both by the framework and by the app.
-This design avoids subtle bugs in app code that's written assuming specific parameter processing order.
+This design avoids subtle bugs in app code that was written assuming a specific parameter processing order.
 You're free to define custom cascading parameters or directly assign to regular component parameters in order to pass query parameter values to non-routable components.

 Component parameters supplied from the query string support the following types: